Jopocas/stats220/README.md

 <h5>A little about me:</h5>

-1. I am undertaking a degree in **Computer Science**.
+<ol> I am undertaking a degree in **Computer Science**.
-2. I am taking *STATS 220* because I really find this content interesting and believe it to be a very good paper for my future.
+2. I am taking *STATS 220* because I really find this content interesting and believe it to be a very good paper for my future.</ol>
 - I am interested in learning about ***Computer Graphics and data processing.***

 A meme that captures how I currently feel about my university studies is